zdravkov/kendo-docs/api/web/contextmenu.md

 ### close

-Fires before a sub menu gets closed.
+Fires before a sub menu or the ContextMenu gets closed.
 You can cancel this event to prevent closure.

 #### Event Data